House System Overview

 ---|---|---|---|

-*House points will be calculated to ensure that Houses are not disadvantaged until we have five forms in all year groups.
 Students can win House points for positive behaviour such as attending Enrichment clubs, 100% attendance, excellent classwork, contributions to the school community and winning House competitions.
 Pupils and their parents/carers can log on to Go4Schools to see how many House Points they have accrued (or lost) during the academic year!
-Every student who attends an Enrichment club receives a silver token (worth one House Point) to place in their House perspex collector by the pupil entrance of the school.
-Students who represent the school in performances or fixtures receive a gold token (worth five House Points).
+Every student who attends an Enrichment club receives one House Point.
+Students who represent the school in performances or fixtures receive five House Points.
 Students can also lose House points for negative behaviour such as homework referrals, lateness to school and detentions.
 The House who finishes the year with the highest number of House points is rewarded with the House Cup, their House name on the school plaque and a day of celebration for pupils and staff at the end of the Summer term.
 We celebrate in many ways but recently, the winning House Celebration involved spending the morning on the field, taking part in a number of fun activities including inflatable games, a multi-coloured disco dome with music and lights and a whole House rounders game for staff and pupils.
 Other times, pupils were treated to a delicious pizza lunch before walking to the Odeon at the Galleria for a private film screening and even a gig by a boy band!
 Good luck to all of the Houses this academic year!